vitiral/artifact/artifact-data/design/family.md

 ```

 # REQ-data-type

+The following attributes must be definable by the user:
+- `name`: the artifact name must be given in the form `ART-name`, where `ART`
+  is used to determine the type (see below).
+- `done`: if any string is given, the artifact is "defined as done", meaning it
+  is 100% complete for both implementation and test.
+- `partof`: a list (or compressed syntax) of artifact names which this artifact
+  is a "partof".
+Valid and automatic links are defined in [[REQ-data-family]].
+- `text`: the description of the artifact which can contain "soft links" to
+  other artifacts as well as to code implementations.

+## Artifact Type
 The type of an artifact is simply its prefix, which must be one of:
 - `REQ`: requirement
 - `SPC`: design specification